| Prepared by MILITARY INTELLIGENCE SERVICE WAR

 food was made by the barracks blocks, each barrack receiving one-third

 of its total weekly parcels 3 days a week.
+Food, with the exception of the German ration, was

 prepared by individuals in their own rooms.
 Only North 1 Compound used